-This material will be treated as confidential and stored securely in the school office, and will be viewed only by those involved in investigating the complaint or on the review panel.
+This material will be treated as confidential and stored securely, and will be viewed only by those involved in investigating the complaint or on the review panel.

-In the case of complaints about the trust or central staff, these records will be managed by the clerk to the board of trustees and will be stored securely in the trust's offices under restricted access.
+In the case of complaints about the trust or central staff, these records will be managed by the clerk to the board of directors and will be stored securely in the trust's offices under restricted access.